Business Administration Apprenticeships

 Infinity Finance

-• Group coaching session: Apprentices ask questions, discuss their learning with peers and prepare themselves for the individual activity.
+- Group coaching sessions: Apprentices can ask questions, discuss their learning with peers, and prepare for their individual activities.

-• Individual learning activity: Apprentices work through the activity brief, building their evidence to support the portfolio and end-point assessment.
-This allows the apprentice to embed and contextualise their learning.
+- Individual learning activity: Apprentices will work through an activity brief, building their evidence to support a portfolio and help with their end-point assessment.

-• 1:1 Coaching visit: Every six weeks the coach and apprentice meet to review progress, discuss personal development and sign-off completed modules.
+- 1-1 coaching visit: Every six weeks, our coach and the apprentice will meet to review progress, discuss personal development, and sign off completed modules.

-• Review meeting: Every 12 weeks the coach, apprentice and line manager meet to review progress.
+- Review meeting: Every 12 weeks, the Damar coach will meet with the apprentice and their line manager to review progress and provide feedback.

 Our business administration apprenticeships take 15 months (including preparation for the end-point assessment).